Setting up an share option scheme used to be complex and expensive. We just changed that.

 At SeedLegals we’re setting out to change that!

-You can build create both an EMI and an Unapproved Option Scheme at no extra cost, so you can give options to employees, advisors and contractors without worrying about the cost of creating multiple plans.
+You can create both an EMI and an Unapproved Option Scheme at low extra cost, so you can give options to employees, advisors and contractors .
 And your team members will get online access to all the paperwork, and you’ll delight them with a beautiful share option certificate to download and keep.

 So, welcome to the new way of doing a Share Option Scheme – now available on SeedLegals.